There are many methods of war tax resistance. Each accomplishes a different set of goals and involves a different level of personal risk.

 Bartering can connect people in a network of mutual support that promotes community and honors individual skills.
 Although the IRS considers barter and trade to be taxable transactions, in most cases the agency never learns about the transactions at all.

-Freecyclers use email lists or Internet classified ad boards to publish lists of the goods that they would like either to give away or to find.
+Freecyclers use email lists or Internet classified ad boards to publish lists of the goods that they would like either to give away or to obtain.
 Freecyclers will tell you that they can find anything from building materials to furniture to textbooks to perfume to computer parts to baby products to bicycles to guitars and more — all completely free of charge.

 “Freegans” (a play on the word “vegan”) are people who prefer to live on things that they can get free-of-charge by living off of society’s cast-offs.
 One freegan, Adam Weissman, told a reporter: “I am able to take long vacations from work, I have all kinds of consumer goods, and I eat a really healthy diet of really wonderful food: white asparagus and cactus fruit, three different kinds of mushrooms and four different kinds of pre-cut salad.
 And I’m just thinking of what is in my refrigerator right now.… We found flat-screen TVs, working boom-boxes and stereos.
 I have put together most of my wardrobe.
 Last year’s designer clothing in perfect shape is discarded because it’s no longer fashionable, so I wear a lot of designer labels.”